PSI makes it easier for people in the developing world to lead healthier lives and plan the families they desire.

 HIV and Sexually Transmitted Infections:

-Their programs around the globe provide products and services to combat the major causes of maternal death and improve women's health.
+Its programmes around the globe provide products and services to combat the major causes of maternal death and improve women's health.

-Non-communicable diseases – such as heart disease, stroke, cancer and chronic respiratory disease – were once considered to be a problem for high-income countries alone.
+Non-communicable diseases – such as heart disease, stroke, cancer and chronic respiratory disease – were once considered a problem for high-income countries alone.
 Yet these diseases now account for more deaths than HIV, malaria, tuberculosis, diarrhea and all other communicable diseases combined.

 Water, Sanitation and Hygiene (WASH):